-We support the LA in its progress towards UNICEF Child Friendly City status and participate in the UNICEF Rights Respecting School programmer and are accredited at Bronze/Silver/Gold Level are workings towards accreditation.
+We support the LA in its progress towards UNICEF Child Friendly City status and participate in the UNICEF Rights Respecting School programme and are accredited at bronze level.

 ATTENDANCE

 We adopt MCC Attendance Policy and Attendance Strategy and reflect theses in our own policy.
 We attend targeted support meetings related to attendance when required.